Jaymon/vagrant-bootstrap/README.md

 ## Create the box

+### Creating the box in Virtualbox

+Choose a `vmdk` hard drive type, make it grow dynamically.
+Once in the Manager, right click on your box and choose settings.

+Under System, on the Motherboard tab, change the Pointing Device to `PS/2 Mouse`.
+On the Processor tab, select 2 CPUs, and make Execution Cap to 100%, and enable PAE/NX.
+Make sure VT-x/AMD-V and Nested Paging is enabled in Acceleration.

+Under Audio, uncheck Enable Audio.

+Under Ports, basically uncheck every Enable..., because you won't need Serial Ports or USB.

+That's pretty much everything, now you should be able to click start.

+### During the installation

 Get the first part of the instructions from this [tutorial](http://www.sitepoint.com/create-share-vagrant-base-box/).

     When prompted to enter the hostname, type vagrant